SAG Awards: See the full list of winners - KTVZ

 The awards are a peer honor, with actors honoring fellow performers.

-Robert De Niro will receive a Life Achievement Award for his work on screen and humanitarian accomplishments.
+Robert De Niro received a Life Achievement Award for his work on screen and humanitarian accomplishments.

 The event airs live on TNT and TBS at 8 p.m.
 ET/5 p.m.
 PT.